Passing on Credit Card Fees to Customers? Here’s How to Do It Legally in 2023

 Surcharging is the most hotly debated option on the list.
 Merchants have been fighting for it for decades.
 Credit card issuers—Mastercard, Visa, American Express, and Discover—have been fighting against it.

 Unlike the two previous options, this one is pre-programmed at the point of sale.
 The merchant account is programmed to add a surcharge automatically.
-For example, a customer buys a coffee from a surcharging cafe via a credit card transaction.
-As soon as “credit card” is selected as the payment method, the surcharge fee is automatically added as a line item to the final amount.
+So if a customer buys a coffee from a surcharging cafe via a credit card transaction, the surcharge fee is automatically added as a line item to the final amount when they select “credit card” as their payment method.

 4. Convenience fee